TJ231IT/Active-Directory-Project/README.md

 ### Conclusion/Final Thoughts
 Overall, this was a huge learning experience for me.
-Nefore this I had never worked with virtual machines or active directory.
-It was also very interesting working with the Windows Powershell, using it to SSH into the Ubuntu machine.
-It was also very interesting working with Splunk.
-It was very interesting monitoring the traffic and seeing all the different services splunk offers.
-It was a great time working with Active Directory and it is something I definitely want to learn more!
+Beforing doing this project, I had never worked with virtual machines or active directory.
+After completeing this project, however, I understand a lot more VMs/active directory, and I'm comfortable using both.
+It was very fun and interesting learning how to configure each system and get them to communicate with each other.
+I also had a lot of fun using the Windows Powershell to SSH into the Ubuntu machine.
+Being able to use Splunk to monitor traffic between the machines was also very cool, and seems like it could be very useful in everyday work.
+Although it was a fun project, I definitely ran into some bumps along the way.
+There was a lot of troubleshooting throughout the project and even though it was very challenging, with enough research and determination I was able to fix all issues and complete the project.
+All in all, I learned a lot from this project, and I'm very glad I did it!